zcessa0/comp0034-wk3/README.md

 The steps for this part are:

 - 2.1 Configure the app for Flask-Marshmallow
 - 2.2 Create Marshmallow-SQLAlchemy schemas.
-The schema can then be used to dump and load ORM objects (i.e. objects from SQLAlchemy).
+The schema can then be used to `dump` and `load` ORM objects (i.e. objects from
+  SQLAlchemy).

+`dump` refers to creating JSON from an object. `load` refers to creating an object from JSON.

 ### 2.1 Configure the app for Flask-Marshmallow